GlacioHack/xdem/doc/source/cli_accuracy.md

 ### Chart of steps

-The `accuracy` worfklow is described by the following chart:
+The `accuracy` workflow is described by the following chart:

 :::{figure} imgs/accuracy_workflow_pipeline.png
 :width: 100%